Arman3747/B2Bridge-server/README.md

 - In the All Product page, users can see all the available products for sale.
 - Users can also edit their products.
 - An error page will display if the page is not available or an error occurs for a better user experience.
+- JWT was used for securing all private pages and verifying user identity in protected routes.

 ## npm packages in Server Side